fts4vmc/FTS4VMC/README.md

 The source code is organized with the following structure:

 + *fts.py*: this file contains the definitions of functions used to upload files and execute analysis also includes bindings between functions and URLs.
++ *config.py*: this file contains the definitions of variable used in FTS4VMC to configure the server.
 + *sessions.py*: this file contains functions used to manage the users' session data.
 + *file_manager.py*: this file contains functions used to handle uploaded file and delete old ones.